FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Communication protocols and interfaces between components are left unspecified.
-For example, when MLRsearch Specification mentions "Controller calls Measurer",
+For example, when MLRsearch Specification mentions "Controller calls Measurer", it is possible that the Controller notifies the Manager to call the Measurer indirectly instead.
+In doing so, the Measurer implementations can be fully independent from the Controller implementations, e.g., developed in different programming languages.

 {::comment}

-    [MB94]: Aha, this answers a comment I made earlier :)
+    MB94: Aha, this answers a comment I made earlier :)
-            Let’s save cycles for other readers and move all this section early in the document.
+            Let's save cycles for other readers and move all this section early in the document.

-    [VP]: Hmm, maybe a subsection of overview?
+    VP: Hmm, maybe a subsection of overview?
           Definitely something needs to be moved around.

-    [MK]: Edited.
+    MK: Edited.
 And addressed the original concern.
 See my note at MB93.

+    VP: DONE: Overview got updated.

 {:/comment}
-it is possible that the Controller notifies the Manager to call the Measurer indirectly instead.
-In doing so, the Measurer Implementations can be fully independent from the Controller implementations, e.g., developed in different programming languages.

 ### Measurer

 Definition:

+&nbsp;
-The Measurer is a functional element that when called with a [Trial Input](#trial-input) instance, performs one [Trial ](#trial) and returns a [Trial Output](#trial-output) instance.
+: The Measurer is a functional element that when called with a [Trial Input](#trial-input) instance, performs one [Trial ](#trial) and returns a [Trial Output](#trial-output) instance.

 Discussion:

+&nbsp;
-This definition assumes the Measurer is already initialized.
+: This definition assumes the Measurer is already initialized.
 In practice, there may be additional steps before the Search, e.g., when the Manager configures the traffic profile (either on the Measurer or on its tester sub-component directly) and performs a warm-up (if the tester or the test procedure requires one).

+&nbsp;
-It is the responsibility of the Measurer implementation to uphold any requirements and assumptions present in MLRsearch Specification, e.g., Trial Forwarding Ratio not being larger than one.
+: It is the responsibility of the Measurer implementation to uphold any requirements and assumptions present in MLRsearch Specification, e.g., Trial Forwarding Ratio not being larger than one.

+&nbsp;
-Implementers have some freedom.
+: Implementers have some freedom.
 For example, Section 10 of [RFC2544]
 gives some suggestions (but not requirements) related to duplicated or reordered frames.
 Implementations are RECOMMENDED to document their behavior related to such freedoms in as detailed a way as possible.

+&nbsp;
-It is RECOMMENDED to benchmark the test equipment first, e.g., connect sender and receiver directly (without any SUT in the path), find a load value that guarantees the Offered Load is not too far from the Intended Load and use that value as the Max Load value.
+: It is RECOMMENDED to benchmark the test equipment first, e.g., connect sender and receiver directly (without any SUT in the path), find a load value that guarantees the Offered Load is not too far from the Intended Load and use that value as the Max Load value.
 When testing the real SUT, it is RECOMMENDED to turn any severe deviation between the Intended Load and the Offered Load into increased Trial Loss Ratio.

+&nbsp;
-Neither of the two recommendations are made into mandatory requirements, because it is not easy to provide guidance about when the difference is severe enough, in a way that would be disentangled from other Measurer freedoms.
+: Neither of the two recommendations are made into mandatory requirements, because it is not easy to provide guidance about when the difference is severe enough, in a way that would be disentangled from other Measurer freedoms.

+&nbsp;
-For a sample situation where the Offered Load cannot keep up with the Intended Load, and the consequences on MLRsearch result, refer to Section [Hard Performance Limit](#hard-performance-limit).
+: For a sample situation where the Offered Load cannot keep up with the Intended Load, and the consequences on MLRsearch result, refer to Section [Hard Performance Limit](#hard-performance-limit).